zwbetz-gh/zwbetz/content/blog/the-documentation-prerequisite-problem/index.md

 - If you find yourself explaining a topic multiple times, extract that prose into a new doc, then link it accordingly
 - Avoid acronyms.
 Or use them, but give their meaning

-Believe it or not, there's actually [US Government guidance how to write in plain language](https://www.plainlanguage.gov/).
-It's a useful stuff and I recommend it.
+Believe it or not, there's actually [US Government guidance on how to write in plain language](https://www.plainlanguage.gov/).
+It's useful stuff and I recommend it.

 Good luck out there.